dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/06-the-future.md

 ---
 *References:*

-- Articulate (2025). *The Evolving Role of the Instructional Designer in the Age of AI*.
+- Articulate (2025). *How AI is Transforming Instructional Design*.
 - EDUCAUSE (2025). *2025 Horizon Report | Teaching and Learning Edition*.
-- Gartner (2024). *Hype Cycle for Artificial Intelligence, 2025*.
+- Gartner (2025). *Hype Cycle for Artificial Intelligence, 2025*.
 - Miao, X. & Mishra, P. K. (2025). *Preparing Future-Ready Learners: K12 Skills Shift and GenAI EdTech Innovation Direction*.

+### What’s Next?
+Understanding the future vision is critical, but implementing it requires more than technical skill—it requires leadership.
+In our final chapter, **[Chapter 7: Leading the AI Transformation](07-leading-ai-transformation.md)**, we will discuss how to move from an individual contributor to a strategic leader in your organization.